April 18, 2025

 Despite the benefits EPF provides, there are still key challenges and drawbacks.

-Currency risk is a major challenge as the EPF fund returns are calculated in Malaysian ringgit, instead of the U.S. dollar or U.K. pound.
+Currency risk is a major challenge as the EPF fund returns are calculated in Malaysian ringgit, instead of the USD or GBP.
 As such, any currency shifts that the ringgit suffers can affect your funds and your overall purchasing power.

-Another major challenge is the lack of control over the investment strategy as EPF does not share or offer a clear view of the types of investments being made using your funds.
-This can severely restrict your ability to take on more risky investments as you are locked into what EPF invests.
+Another major challenge is the lack of control over the investment strategy, as EPF does not share or offer a clear view of the types of investments being made using your funds.
+This can severely restrict your ability to take on more risky investments, as you are locked into what the EPF invests.

 Checkbox Icon